The info below was from our 2018 March Break Camp.

 See our location page for more details and photos.

 WHAT TO BRING:

 We will be taking two nutrition breaks during the day to eat.
 During these periods we will also be spending time outdoors and playing games, weather permitting.
-Campers should come with a water bottle and a peanut-free lunch and snacks.
+Campers should come with a water bottle and nut-free lunch and snacks.
 Please have them dress appropriately for the weather that week, including a change of shoes to wear indoors if it is wet out.